Science-backed, natural treatments to soothe insanely itchy eczema.

 Virgin Coconut Oil

 Skin that is irritated is prone to infection from bacteria, fungi, and viruses.
 Coconut oil, which has natural antibacterial properties, may help protect skin from these invaders, and also reduces chronic inflammation.
-Coconut oil seems to work better in children with eczema than with adults, but worth a try.
-For more ways to fight inflammation, click here.
+Coconut oil seems to work better in children with eczema than with adults, but it's worth a try.

 The role of vitamin D in skin health is still being explored, but multiple studies suggest that supplementing with vitamin D may improve eczema (and other skin problems, like psoriasis), especially in the winter months.

 Want more?
 Comfrey is another herb that can be used to treat damaged skin.
-Read three ways to tap into the natural healing powers of comfrey.
+Discover three ways to tap into the natural healing powers of comfrey.